Weighing the Options of Refinancing

 All of these benefits do come with some expense, though.
 You'll have the same kinds of expenses and fees as you did with your current home loan.
 Among these can be settlement costs, an appraisal, lender's title insurance, underwriting fees, and so on.

 Do the Math

 You could offer to pay points (prepaid interest) to gain a better interest rate.
 Your savings on the life of the mortgage may be significant if you have paid up front about 3% of the new loan total.
 Please consult a tax professional before acting on rumors that these points paid may be deducted on your taxes.

-Speaking of taxes, once your interest rate is lowered, it follows that you'll also be reducing the interest amount that you can deduct from your federal income taxes.
-This is another expense that borrowers take into account.
+Speaking of taxes, when your interest rate is lowered, of course you'll also be reducing the paid interest amount that you'll be able to deduct on your federal income taxes.
+This is another expense that some borrowers consider.
 Call us at (650) 689-5684 to help you do the math.

-Most borrowers find that the monthly savings outweigh the up-front expenses of a refinance.
-We can help you figure out your options, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the next couple of years, and your money on hand.
+Most borrowers find that the monthly savings balance out the initial expenses of a refinance.
+We can help you explore what your options are, considering the effect a refinance might have on your taxes, whether you are likely to sell your home in the near future, and your cash on hand.
 Call us at (650) 689-5684 to get you started.